-Anyone who wishes to enroll in an Academic Program for enrichment purposes at Grace School of Theology must follow the Admissions process steps outlined below.
+Anyone who wishes to enroll in an Academic Program for enrichment purposes (auditing) at Grace School of Theology must follow the steps in the Admissions Process outlined below.

-- 1. Visit the Grace School of Theology website (www.gsot.edu) and click on the button, in the middle of the page, that says "Apply Today". - 2.
-Choose the program titled Non-Credit Enrichment Applicants (Audit/Enrichment)
+- 1. Visit the Grace School of Theology website (www.gsot.edu) and click on the Apply button at the top right corner of the page. - 2.
+Choose the program titled Non-Credit Enrichment Applicants (Audit/Enrichment).
 Applicants applying to Audit courses must only complete the online components of the application for admission.